semantic-flow/sflo/documentation/concept.namespace.base.md

 ## Guidance

-- Prefer relative or site-root-absolute paths inside the mesh; do not hardcode full base IRIs so the mesh remains portable across hosting locations (see [[concept.url.reference-path-choices]]).
+- Prefer relative or site-root-absolute paths inside the mesh; do not hardcode full base IRIs so the mesh remains portable across hosting locations (see [[faq.reference-iri-choices]]).
 - The base is a deployment concern; the mesh folder tree should be valid regardless of where it is served.